aau-giraf/web-api/README.md

-## Synopsis
+#Giraf Backend

 This repository contains the backend API for the Giraf Project.
 The API is a .net-core project written in C#.

+##Build & Run

 To run the project locally with a MySQL database first do the following:

 0. Prerequisites:
-  - Download and install .NET Core 2.1.101 SDK
+  - Download and install .NET Core 2.1.101 SDK or a version backwardly compatible with it.
-  - Download and install MySQL Server and optionally MySQL Workbench or another database manager
+  - Download and install MySQL Server and optionally MySQL Workbench or another database manager.
   - Create a database named giraf on the MySQL Server.
 This can be done from the workbench or via cli.

 1. open a terminal-emulator and navigate to {project-root}/web-api/GirafRest

 2. In a shell:
   - run `cp appsettings.template.json appsettings.Development.json`
   - update appsettings.Development.json with
 	- All fields <> in the"DefaultConnection" string.
     - Jwt.JwtKey field, which must be any (random) string of, at least 40, alpha-numeric charecters
     - Jwt.JwtIssuer field, which is your name or organization.
 For example "Aalborg University"